BonnierNews/tallahassee/README.md

 Means to emulate fixed / sticky / hidden layout.

-Further implement web APIs such as `Element.scrollLeft` / `.scrollTop` setters, `scrollWidth` and `scrollHeight` properties with limitations to scroll coordinates.
+Further implement web APIs such as `Element.scrollLeft` / `.scrollTop` setters, limitations on scroll coordinates.

 Nice to have: automatic dimensions / coordinates.
 Maybe just paint method could take a list of elements with like `{ y: 'auto' }` and it could stack them along the supplied axis, optionally updating supplied parent.
 Would be nice if it could work with dynamically injected elements / stylesheets as well.
 Emulating margins would be a hassle.